 - Students may transfer up to thirty-three (33) general education credits.
-All general education courses considered for transfer credit must reflect content aligned with one or more of the BSBA general education competencies. - All students are required to complete FYS002: Foundations of Success and CAPS401: General Education Capstone in-residence.
+All general education courses considered for transfer credit must reflect content aligned with one or more of the BSHA general education competencies. - All students are required to complete FYS002: Foundations of Success and CAPS402: General Education Capstone in-residence or equivalent.